GLSRC/rescomp/README.md

     git config user.name "Lastname, Firstname"
     git config user.email you@example.com

 Create a new Anaconda environment _rc_env_ from the environment file included in the repository.
+(If you are on a DLR server/cluster, try using the full environment file _environment_rescomp_full_rk.yml_ first.)

     conda env create --name rc_env --file environment_rescomp.yml